bonitasoft/bonita-admin-application/README.md

 # Bonita Admin Application

-This repository aggregates all the community development artifacts of the Bonita Admin Application
+This repository aggregates all the development artifacts of the Bonita Admin Application

 ## Build